kachick/ruby-ulid/README.md

 A handy `ULID` library

 The `ULID` spec is defined on [ulid/spec](https://github.com/ulid/spec).
-Formal name is `Universally Unique Lexicographically Sortable Identifier`.
-It has useful specs for actual applications.
-This gem aims to provide the generator, monotonic generator, parser and handy manipulation methods for the ID.
+This gem aims to provide the generator, monotonic generator, parser and handy manipulation features around the ULID.
-Also having rbs signature files.
+Also providing rbs signature files.

 ---